AndersenLab/alignment-nf/README.md

 * __sample_sheet_for_seq_sheet.tsv__ - sample sheet to be added to google sheet, filtered to remove low coverage strains
 * __sample_sheet_for_seq_sheet_ALL.tsv__ - sample sheet to be added to google sheet, contains all strains (use this one)
 * __blobplot/__ - contains plots for low coverage strains to see if they show contamination issues and if they should be resequenced.

+# Relevant Docker Images

+* `andersenlab/alignment` ([link](https://hub.docker.com/r/andersenlab/alignment)): Docker image is created within this pipeline using GitHub actions.
+Whenever a change is made to `env/align.Dockerfile` or `.github/workflows/build_docker.yml` GitHub actions will create a new docker image and push if successful
+* `andersenlab/blobtools` ([link](https://hub.docker.com/r/andersenlab/blobtools)): Docker image is created manually, code can be found in the [dockerfile](https://github.com/AndersenLab/dockerfile/tree/master/blobtools) repo.